Alberta Transportation and Economic Corridors collects traffic volumes on provincial highways to inform:

 The reports present average daily 2-way traffic volumes on Alberta highways.

-- 382 permanent automated traffic recorder sites on highways throughout the province
+- approximately 390 permanent automated traffic recorder sites on highways throughout the province

 - Annual Average Daily Traffic (AADT)